 An attorney is usually retained to file a petition for a hearing in the probate court in the proposed ward's county of residence.
 Protections for the proposed ward vary greatly from state to state, with some simply requiring that notice of the proceeding be provided and others requiring the proposed ward's presence at the hearing.
 The proposed ward is usually entitled to legal representation at the hearing, and the court will appoint an attorney if the allegedly incapacitated person cannot afford a lawyer.

 At the hearing, the court attempts to determine if the proposed ward is incapacitated and, if so, to what extent the individual requires assistance.
 If the court determines that the proposed ward is indeed incapacitated, the court then decides if the person seeking the role of guardian will be a responsible guardian.

-To find a qualified attorney to assist with a guardianship proceeding, click here.
+Find a qualified elder law attorney near you to assist with a guardianship proceeding.